pablocarderam/opqua/README.md

 Modify population parameters:
 - [setSetup](#setsetup) -- assigns a given set of parameters to this population

+Compute a fitness landscape:
+- [newLandscape](#newLandscape) -- creates a new Landscape object with a setup
+- [mapLandscape](#mapLandscape) -- maps and evaluates fitness of all relevant mutations
+- [saveLandscape](#saveLandscape) -- saves mutation network and fitness values
+- [loadLandscape](#loadLandscape) -- load mutation network and fitness values

 Utility:
 - [customModelFunction](#customModelFunction) -- returns output of given